 While existing investments covered by the ECT are expected to remain protected for an additional 20 years due to a sunset clause, the legal landscape for new investments is poised for change.
 Legal experts caution that investors must carefully evaluate the implications and explore alternative avenues to mitigate risks.

-Wilson Antoon, Partner at Eversheds Sutherland, emphasized the importance of proactive risk for energy investors, stating, “Foreign companies operating in the energy sector in the UK and UK energy investors abroad need to properly consider the risks associated with their investments and the measures they can take to maximise their protections under international law.”
+Wilson Antoon, Partner at Eversheds Sutherland, emphasized the importance of proactive risk management for energy investors, stating, “Foreign companies operating in the energy sector in the UK and UK energy investors abroad need to properly consider the risks associated with their investments and the measures they can take to maximise their protections under international law.”

 Antoon further advised investors to seek legal counsel to assess protections offered by other treaties and to strategically structure investments to enhance safeguards and negotiation leverage.